dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 Add `-force_load {PATH_TO_LIB}/libADALiOS.a` to the project’s `OTHER_LDFLAGS` build configuration setting or **Other Linker Flags** in the UI. `PATH_TO_LIB` should be replaced with the location of the ADAL binaries.
 Also, make sure to copy the ADAL bundle to your app.

-For more detail, see the instructions from [ADAL on GitHub](https://github.com/AzureAD/azure-activedirectory-library-for-objc).
+For more details, see the instructions from [ADAL on GitHub](https://github.com/AzureAD/azure-activedirectory-library-for-objc).

 **How do I share the ADAL cache with other apps signed with the same provisioning profile?**

 If your app does not have any keychain access groups defined, add the app’s bundle ID as the first group.

-Enable ADAL SSO by adding `com.microsoft.adalcache` and `com.microsoft.workplacejoin` access groups in the keychain entitlements.
+Enable ADAL single sign-on (SSO) by adding `com.microsoft.adalcache` and `com.microsoft.workplacejoin` access groups in the keychain entitlements.

 If you are explicitly setting the ADAL shared cache keychain group, make sure it is set to `<app_id_prefix>.com.microsoft.adalcache`.
 ADAL will set this for you unless you override it.
-If you want to specify a custom keychain group to replace `com.microsoft.adalcache`, specify that in the Info.plist file under "IntuneMAMSettings," by using the key `ADALCacheKeychainGroupOverride`.
+If you want to specify a custom keychain group to replace `com.microsoft.adalcache`, specify that in the Info.plist file under IntuneMAMSettings, by using the key `ADALCacheKeychainGroupOverride`.

 **How do I force the Intune App SDK to use ADAL settings that my app already uses?**